NL33/electron-git/zoneplace-for-all-work.md

 And this method is kind of confusing for the user.

 *CONCLUSION for adding in title and url automatially:* If a better method is not available, probably not worth pursuing right now.
 So we'll just go with allowing you to take what's on clipboard and easily add a new file to it.
 (July 10, 2021).

+# apple notes: make it easy to use with apple notes
+--options
+     --as is: copy text, hit create paste doc.; then probably add back the "update paste doc" so can update text.
+DONE [could add some dialogs confirming actions later]

+     --with apple script: current status (July 12, 2021)--stick with more general, manual way from above.
+THis adds too much.
+Also, make the general method better and better by using it with apple notes
+          --ideal structure: typing apple note, and hit: save, and it automatically updates file with the note in it. how:
+               --hit save. and it gets the id of the last updated note --and gets name.
+               --creates a file with the name, with "-apple-note" appended, and adds the id to the first line of file.
+               --in some way, gets text of the apple note, and adds it to the doc.
+This is the current hold up--not sure how to do that other than relying on clipboard (which requires manual copying or using something like nutjs, which I'd prefer not to do.)
+               --then, next time you hit the save button, app 1. gets the id of the note in the foreground, 2. searches the current folder for the docs with the apple-note title, then 3. searches those for the line with the first id, and then updates that text with the text of the note.
+               --then, when you want to open the note, you can open it from that app